Junyi-99/hugo-theme-anubis2/README.md

 git submodule add https://github.com/Junyi-99/hugo-theme-anubis2.git themes/anubis2
 ```

-For more information read the [official setup guide of Hugo](https://gohugo.io/installation/).
+That's all, let's configure anubis2.

 ### Configure your site

-Don't be panic, configure Anubis2 is really simple.
+Don't be panic, configure Anubis2 is really **simple**.

 **This is the minimum configuration:**